XiaoLinXiaoZhu/Mods-Manager-for-3Dmigoto/readme-en.md

 - [sober library](https://soberjs.com/)
 - Material You style

-## Follow-up plans
+## Future Plans
-- [ ] Support downloading mods
-- [ ] Support for customizing mod folders

 ## Contribution Guidelines

-Contributions of any kind are welcome!
-Please follow the steps below:
+Welcome any form of contribution!
+Please follow these steps:

 1. Fork this repository.
 2. Create a new branch: